noahweber1/cloudGPT/README.md

 9. Integrate the possibility for Cloude (Anthropic AI)
 10. check if windows and linux support works
 11. support gpt3.5-turbo
-12. if the user runs cloudgpt without any arguments, show the help message
+12. if the user runs cloudGPT without any arguments, show the help message
 13. autoscaling enabled for cost saving
 14. support for other large language models like Open Assistent
-15. use cloudgpt list to show all deployments
+15. use cloudGPT list to show all deployments
-16. cloudgpt delete to delete a deployment
+16. cloudGPT delete to delete a deployment
-17. cloudgpt update to update a deployment
+17. cloudGPT update to update a deployment
 18. Release workflow